decodingafterlife/SweetCode/README.md

 4. **Allow Social Media Access**: If your time runs out, you can only access the main pages of social media platforms (e.g., Instagram, YouTube, Facebook, Twitter/X).
 Other websites remain accessible as usual.

 ## Notes
-- Your social media time is tracked locally in Chrome's storage and resets daily.
+- Your social media time is tracked locally in your browser's storage and resets daily.
 - The extension currently supports Instagram, YouTube, Facebook, Twitter/X, WebNovel, and NovelBin by default, with customization options to add others.
 - The AI Hint Assistant requires an active internet connection and a valid Groq API key.
 - Hint costs are deducted immediately when you request them, regardless of whether you use the hint or not.